zipCoder933/Xbuilders/README.md

 * Teleport to saved locations in the menu (Available survival, but cannot teleport to them)
 ## Survival gameplay
 * Complete furnace, crafting table and barrels with Unique UI
-* Grow crops, craft and eat food!
+* Grow crops, craft and eat food
-* Defend yourself against enemies with a sword!
+* Defend yourself against enemies with a sword
 * 3 Survival health-bars (hunger, health, air)
 * View recipes in the recipe Finder (`R`)

-# Check out my Wiki!
+# Check out the Wiki!
 Building a voxel game was a significant challenge and came with a host of new discoveries.
 I have written everything that I had to do to get to a complete voxel game like this one, Bear in mind the wiki is still a work in progress, however It contains a lot of information I would have really wanted to know when building my voxel game for the first time.

 # Important notes